Spring Commencement Information

 Graduation with Distinction:

 Honors cords will be provided for those students by the Chancellor’s Office for those designated as graduating with honors.
 The registrar’s site lists by college the requirements for the “distinction” designation.
+You may find the requirements at this website.

 Graduation Day Lineup: